Project-Saphi/Saphira/documentation/setup.md

 - `GuildId` is the internal ID of the server you want to run Saphira on
 - `MainChannel` is the name of the main channel where Saphira will post some messages to (like the member count celebration)
 - `SubmissionFeedChannel` is the name of the channel where Saphira will post the newest submissions to
+- `LivestreamsChannel` is the name of the channel where Saphira will post livestreams and suppress embeds for all messages
 - `CommandsAllowedChannels` is a list of channels where users are allowed to use slash commands (unless they have the `Saphi Team` role)
 - `MaxAutocompleteSuggestions` is the number of suggestions that are shown during command parameter autocompletion (hard-limited by Discord to at most 25)
 - `SaphiApiKey` is an API key to access the leaderboard website API